OmnidevXs/ondemand-typescript/README.md

 You can read the following book, take the following courses/videos.
 * [Hands-on App Development in Android Studio 4.2](https://www.amazon.com/gp/product/B096TL8VMP) (22 Complete Android Cases with Step-by-Step Instruction to Grow from Novice to Android Expert)

-### 2. The Youtube Tutorials/Videos are underconstruction :free:
+### 2. The Youtube Tutorials/Videos are here (https://youtu.be/-fGgwyymOyI) :free:

-### 3. Download the cases here!
+### 3. Download the cases from Github!
 Follow these steps (Better try it yourself first!)

 Each case is organized as a seperated project in Github repo.